-Travel Itinerary for Matera: Exploring Southern Italy's Hidden Gem
+Travel Itinerary for Matera: Three Days Exploring Southern Italy's Hidden Gem

-Some of the sassi have also been renovated and restored as stylish residences with all the trappings of modern life such as wireless internet connections, cable TV and air conditioning.
+Some of the sassi have also been renovated and restored as stylish residences with all the trappings of modern life such as WiFi, cable TV and air conditioning.
 However, not all the sassi have been renovated and there are long stretches of uninhabited sassi in various stages of arrested decay.

-Primarily because of the sassi, Matera has been designated a UNESCO World Heritage site and is in the running to be the European Union’s Cultural Capital for the year 2019.
+Primarily because of the sassi, Matera has been designated a UNESCO World Heritage site and appointed the European Union’s Cultural Capital for the year 2019.